APCGitHub/Rets-Rabbit-Angular/README.md

 **ApiConfig**

-This provider has several setters which can be used to configure the service inside of a config block.
+This provider has several setters which can be used to configure the service inside of an angular **config** module.

 * **setBaseUrl**: Used to set the base url for querying.
 For example, *https://api.retsrabbit.com/*